volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - What is working :

-Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings) Access to webUI and save configuration
+Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings) Gain Equalizer
+Access to webUI and save configuration
 Binaural filtering if correct output set...
-Use of personnal filter (just drop your filter in /INTERNAL/brutefirfilters and fill the field in brutefir plugin advanced settings)
+Use of custom filter (just drop your filter in /INTERNAL/brutefirfilters and fill the field in brutefir plugin advanced settings)

 - What is not working :

-Equalizer appears on several line / label are unreadable
+Equalizer appears on several lines

 - Last changes

+3rd May

+- small UI change

 2nd May